Islandora/documentation/docs/mvp/mvp_doc.md

 ![Update a Resource](https://raw.githubusercontent.com/Islandora-CLAW/CLAW/master/docs/assets/image03.png)

-Meanwhile, Salmon will receive the update event, and apply it against the representation in Fedora.
+Meanwhile, Sync will receive the update event, and apply it against the representation in Fedora.
 Fedora will then emit an update event.

 ![Fedora will emit an update event](https://raw.githubusercontent.com/Islandora-CLAW/CLAW/master/docs/assets/image04.png)